108.10 Safeguarding Information: The FVI and Other Safety Measures

 The CAO shall use Support Referral Code 11 (Support Action Required - Family Violence) if the individual chooses to pursue support and if one of the following circumstances exists:

-Err on the side of caution when determining the need for the FVI.
-For example, if the individual is unsure about the risk of disclosure, use support referral code 11 to enter the FVI.
+If the individual is unsure about the risk of disclosure, use support referral code 11 to enter the FVI.
 You should also enter the FVI if you have reason to believe that the individual’s or family’s safety would be endangered by disclosure of their whereabouts.
 For example, the individual reports to the CAO worker that the non-custodial parent is going around saying “I’m going to track them down!”

-If circumstances support placing the FVI code in PACSES, and on the individual’s paper file at the DRS, the CAO should so inform the individual and tell the individual that:
+If circumstances support placing the FVI code in PACSES, and on the individual’s paper file at the DRS, the CAO should inform the individual and tell the individual that:

 The FVI will be transmitted to the Federal parent locator database, which will protect confidential information unless the need for the information is documented and approved by the court.